desihub/qlf/README.md

     ./run.sh
     ```

-    NOTE: you can follow the progress of the data processing watching `qlf.log` or from the web application.
+    NOTE: you can follow the progress of the data processing watching `$QLF_ROOT/qlf.log` or from the web application at http://localhost:8000.

 ### Support